Menu

 Shutterstock.com

-For children in Ireland, it is mandatory that they attend school from the ages of 6 up until they are 16 years old.
-For those children younger than six years old, you may have to find a childcare arrangement.
+For children in Ireland, it is mandatory that they attend school from the ages of 6 up until they are 16 years old, or until they have completed three years of post-primary education.
+For those children too young to attend school, you may have to find a childcare arrangement.
 There are a number of different options available to you.

 The Irish education system

-Legally, kids that are six years old need to be enrolled in school, with many of them starting when they are 4 or 5 years old.
-A lot of kids younger than five will go to the likes of Montessori nurseries or daycares.
+It is compulsory for children who are six years old to be enrolled in school, with many of them starting when they are 4 or 5 years old.
+Many children under the age of five attend Montessori nurseries or daycare.
 This is particularly the case if the sole parent or both parents are working full-time.

 Primary school will generally last from 9 am until 1:30 pm when the children are between 6 and 9 years old.
 Most primary schools will thereafter finish at 2:30 pm.

-After completing eight years of primary school, children will then proceed onto the secondary school system for a further six years.
+After completing eight years of primary school, children will then proceed to the secondary school system for a further six years.

 Types of childcare services in Ireland